Humphrys genealogy

 [Service record] says he had neurasthenia and pyorrhea.

-His daughter Deirdre says he lost his teeth from pyorrhea.
+His daughter Deirdre said he lost his teeth from pyorrhea.

 [London Gazette, Nov 1919] lists him as leaving with rank of Lieutenant.